hashicorp/terraform-provider-aws/docs/contributing/faq.md

 The number one factor we look at when deciding what issues to look at are your 👍 [reactions](https://blog.github.com/2016-03-10-add-reactions-to-pull-requests-issues-and-comments/) to the original issue/PR description as these can be [easily discovered](https://github.com/hashicorp/terraform-provider-aws/issues?q=is%3Aopen+sort%3Areactions-%2B1-desc).
 Comments that further explain desired use cases or poor user experience are also heavily factored.
 The items with the most support are always on our radar, and we commit to keep the community updated on their status and potential timelines.

-We publish a [road map](../../ROADMAP.md) every quarter which describes major themes or specific product areas of focus.
+We publish a [roadmap](../../ROADMAP.md) every quarter which describes major themes or specific product areas of focus.
 What is excluded from the public roadmap is work performed under NDA with AWS on new services, and any ad-hoc work we pick up during the quarter.
 This ad-hoc work can be responding to bugs, gardening day activity, customer prioritization, and technical debt items.

 We also are investing time to improve the contributing experience by improving documentation, adding more linter coverage to ensure that incoming PR's can be in as good shape as possible.
 This will allow us to get through them quicker.